axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
-description: Run a bridge operator on the mainnet.
+description: Run a validator node on the mainnet.
 ---

-# Run a bridge operator node
+# Run a validator node
-This guide demonstrates how to run a bridge operator node from a Docker image.
+This guide demonstrates how to run a validator node from a Docker image.

 ## Prerequisites
 ### Install Docker